 Dubai’s economic zones determine where and how your business can operate.
 Whether you’re a startup, foreign investor, or a UAE national, selecting the right jurisdiction is the first and most important step.

-The table below shows the types of jurisdictions for business setup
+The table below shows the types of jurisdictions for business setup.

-Jurisdiction | Foreign Ownership | Trade Limits | Ideal For |
+Jurisdiction | Foreign Ownership | Trade Limits | Ideal For | Average Cost (AED) |

-Mainland | Up to 100% (sector dependent) | Anywhere in UAE | Retail, services, branches |
+Mainland | Up to 100% (sector dependent) | Can trade anywhere in the UAE and internationally | Retail, professional services, corporate branches | 15,000 – 30,000 |

-Offshore | 100% | Outside UAE only | Asset protection, holding companies |
+Offshore | 100% | No onshore trade; only outside UAE | Asset protection, holding companies, international structures | 8,000 – 15,000 |

-Legal Structures for Company Formation
+Legal Structures for Company Formation in Dubai

 The legal structure defines your liability, ownership, and eligibility for licenses.
 It must be aligned with UAE commercial laws.